Deer Sausage Gravy Biscuits are so easy to make. Ground venison sausage is browned and flour and milk are added to create a delicious gravy.

 Brown sausage in a large skillet on medium-high heat.
 Crumble the sausage as it browns.

-Add 2-3 heaping Tablespoons flour.
+Add 2-3 heaping Tablespoons of flour.
 Keep stirring the gravy for a few minutes until the flour has browned.
 Stir in a couple of pats of butter.

 Once the butter has melted, add the milk slowly, stirring.
 If the gravy is too thick, add more milk until you get the desired consistency.